 We offer Peter Reinhart’s recipe here.
 I like my coleslaw shredded, while Chris prefers the chopped kind.
 Peter Reinhart’s coleslaw has complemented many a family meal, especially Shrimp Boiled in Beer.

 To quote Martha Rose Shulman in The New York Times, cabbage is a nutritional powerhouse, “the most important vegetable in the world from the point of view of nutritional benefits and cancer-fighting ability.”
 It’s also an excellent source of vitamins K and C, and a very good source of dietary fiber, vitamin B6, folate, manganese and omega-3 fatty acids.

-At the Harris-Teeter recently, I was surprised to see a clerk carefully ripping dark green leaves off some nice cabbages.
+At the Harris-Teeter recently, I was surprised to see a produce clerk carefully ripping dark green leaves off some nice cabbages.
 True, sometimes the outer leaves are wilted and should be discarded, but these were crisp and beautiful.
 It could be that the other Harris-Teeter customers prefer pale cabbages.
-The nice clerk thought I was nuts, but fortunately he was quite willing to give me the lovely discarded green leaves.
+The clerk probably thought I was nuts, but fortunately he was willing to give me the lovely discarded green leaves.

 1 large head cabbage

 ½ cup finely diced onion (yellow or white)